sjmscott/life-ceo/_posts/2015-03-28-deploy-jekyll.markdown

 ---
 layout: post
-title: "deploy your Jekyll Site"
+title: "How to Deploy your Jekyll Site"
 ---

 # Buy a Doman